StevenBlack/vocab/million-dollar-words.md

 a reputation.

+### Veblen Goods
+We often attach value to things simply because they're hard to get.
+People will be more attracted to a painting if it costs $3 million than if it costs $ The price becomes a feature of the product in that it allows the buyer to signal affluence to others.

 ### vedic
 Of or relating to the Aryans who settled in India c1500 b.c., or to their literature or religion.
 The language used in the Vedas, an early form of